wapadda/kernelcare-doc/docs/scanner_manipulation/README.md

 kernel-headers-3.10.0-957.21.3.el7.x86_64
 ```

-The reloaded function relies on `kcarectl --uname` and replaces the actual kernel version with our “effective version”.
+The reloaded functions rely on `kcarectl --uname` and replace the actual kernel version with our “effective version”.
 That behavior is enabled only for one user and will not interfere with others.
 That user should be used to run a credentialed scan over SSH.

 ## Installation